Preventing the Flu

 - People who previously developed Guillain-Barré Syndrome (a reversible reaction that causes partial or complete loss of movement of muscles, weakness or a tingling sensation in the body) within 6 weeks of getting a flu shot

-Yes.
-Even with a flu vaccine, you aren’t 100% protected.
+Some people who get the vaccine will still get the flu.
 Each year, the flu vaccine contains 3 different strains (kinds) of the virus.
 The strains chosen are those that scientists believe are most likely to show up in Canada that year.
 If the choice is right, the vaccine can be as much as 70% to 90% effective in preventing the flu in healthy adults.
 Even if you get the flu after being vaccinated, your flu symptoms can be milder than if you didn’t get the vaccine.
-You’ll also reduce your risk of complications from the flu.
+You’ll also reduce your risk of complications from the flu. .

 Where can I learn more about the flu vaccine?